FAQs about Longford Striders RunTogether Coventry

 Please arrive a few minutes early to meet the leaders and join the pre-run safety brief.

-Wear comfortable running shoes suitable for road, park or light trail surfaces, and clothing appropriate for the weather.
-Reflective gear is recommended in darker months.
-Bring a small water bottle if you like, and a positive attitude.
+Wear comfortable running shoes suitable for road, park, or light trail surfaces, clothing appropriate for running and the weather.
+We recommend reflective gear in darker months.
+Bring a small water bottle if you like, and most importantly, a positive attitude and a willingness to have fun.

-For safety reasons, we ask that headphones are not worn during group sessions.
-Full awareness of your surroundings helps you hear instructions, traffic and other runners.
-If you have specific sensory needs, please let the Run Leader know beforehand so an appropriate plan can be agreed.
+For safety reasons, we ask that headphones aren’t worn during group sessions.
+England Athletics encourages full awareness of your surroundings, and being able to hear instructions, traffic, and other runners helps keep everyone safe and connected.
+Please note: If you have specific sensory needs, please let the group leader know prior to the start so an appropriate, safe management plan can be agreed.

 What happens at a typical session?

-After a short welcome and warm-up, the group follows a planned route around the local area.
+After a short welcome and warm-up, the group heads out for a planned route around the local area.
 Runs include loopbacks and short recovery stops so everyone stays together.
-Sessions last around 45–60 minutes, including warm-up and cool-down.
+Each session lasts about 45 to 60 minutes, including warm-up and cool-down.

 I have a health condition.
 Is it okay to run with you?